The pain cracked him, I saw the man I loved torn in two as I broke the news.

 The decision was made.
 Our relationship was over.

-The emotions are mixed, freedom, doubt, fear, regret and a deep, deep grief.
+The emotions are mixed, freedom, doubt, fear, relief, regret and sadness.

 I needed time.